Calibration / method of moments - Gali (2015)

 enddistance_to_target (generic function with 1 method)

-Now let's test the function with the current parameter values.
-In case we forgot the parameter values we can also look them up like this:
+Now the function can be tested with the current parameter values.
+In case the parameter values are not known they can also be looked up like this:

 julia> get_parameters(Gali_2015, values = true)16-element Vector{Pair{String, Float64}}: